Is vinegar is a good solution to eliminate cat urine smells?

 If you can rule out medical issues, then it is possible to go through the list of “other things” that can cause litter box refusal.

-If you are not keen on using vinegar then Jackson Galaxy has a pet urine remover that is non toxic and has no smell at all.
+If you are not keen on trying the vinegar solution, then Jackson Galaxy has a pet urine remover that is non toxic and has no smell at all.
 Just blot it on, let dry and then give it the sniff test.
 Maybe you may need to do it again.
 That’s okay.